derekmont/RutgersREU2022/README.md

 <p> To learn more about the pruning algorithm ----> //link here to paper // </p>

 <h3> Capabilities and Limitations </h3>
-> This program is currently able to prune the model SCNNB, a shallow convolutional neural network, using a set precision of filter percentage for every layer of the model.
+<p> This program is currently able to prune the model SCNNB, a shallow convolutional neural network, using a set precision of filter percentage for every layer of the model.
 The datasets used in this program include CIFAR10 and MNIST Fashion, two image classification datasets.
-I would like to extend this pruning method to be applicable to more datasets, and especially being able to be implemented using other neural network models such as VGG16 or AlexNet.
+I would like to extend this pruning method to be applicable to more datasets, and especially being able to be implemented using other neural network models such as VGG16 or AlexNet. </p>

 ###Installations needed